Ayvacık, Çanakkale

 Ayvacık (/tr/) is a town in Çanakkale Province in the Marmara region of Turkey.
 It is the seat of Ayvacık District.
 Its population is 9,710 (2021).
 The town lies at an elevation of 252 m.
 During the Gallipoli campaign in World War I, it was the target of several Allied attacks.

 Ayvacik is mostly inhabited by settled Yörüks.
-The classical ancient site of Assos can be found nearby.
+The ancient Greek site of Assos can be found nearby.